dobromir-hristov/vuecommunity/docs/guide/ecosystem/hosting.md

 ### Surge.sh

 ### Now.sh

+## Server Rendered websites
+These websites can be SPA's or normal websites that have only parts of them written in Vue.
+They usually require a script to be run on the server to render the page, be it Node.js, PHP or other server language.
+Examples of such are Laravel websites, Node.js apps written on Express, Koa, Adonis or other similar framework.

+* SSR (Universal) SPA - Websites are rendered on the server upon visit, then the SPA part of the website takes over routing, rendering and other functionality.
+These typically require a Node.js server constantly running.
+Checkout the [What are Server Side Rendered apps](../learning/how-to-learn-vue.md#ssr-spa-websites) page for more info.
+* Server rendered none SPA website - Server rendered websites, that rely on the server to render and handle routing, using Vue for additional in-browser functionality.
+Most commonly seen are Laravel, Wordpress, Rails or Django based websites.
+Checkout the [Vue enhanced websites](../learning/how-to-learn-vue.md#vue-enhanced-websites) page for more info.

+These websites can only be run on a more traditional server hosting, where a server script is always listening and handling incoming requests.

 ## Traditional Server Hosting
 If you are planning to build a Laravel or Nuxt powered website, then you will need a more traditional hosting solution.